Leon950101/RL_Assignments/README.md

 # RL_Assignments

-Run with "python Li_week2.py", enter actions by hand (m, l, r, p, f) to play
+Run with "python Li_week2.py" and enter actions by hand (m, l, r, p, f) to play